 Evening sea breezes are just perfect as we walk back over the many bridges and it seems to be lit up like a fairy tale – it is just stunning!

-We have Wi-Fi cards that are available from the hotel, and get great Wi-Fi for both our devices, so I post on Facebook and send a few Tweets to let everyone know where we are, and before I know it I am ready for a good nights sleep.
+We have Wi-Fi cards that are available from the hotel and get great Wi-Fi for both our devices, so I create posts on Facebook and send a few Tweets to let everyone know where we are, and before I know, I am ready for a good nights sleep.

-I wake at 5:30 a.m. just as the sun is about to rise, and grab my towelling robe, slippers and my camera, and head out quietly to the balcony for stunning sunrise photo.
+I wake at 5:30 a.m. just as the sun is about to rise, and grab my toweling robe, slippers, and my camera, and head out quietly to the balcony for a stunning sunrise photo.
 Then I pop in and make a coffee and bring it out to the sunbed, and have a nice hour to myself feeling very thankful to God that I am able to share this piece of paradise.

 Explorason wakes and we head to the Miramar main restaurant for an alfresco breakfast.

-I’ve booked a swimming lesson for Explorason, and a massage for myself for after lunch, so we change and walk to the TGI Diving Centre where we hire a pedal boat.
-This gave us a great chance to see the property from another angle as we pedalled around.
+I’ve booked a swimming lesson for Explorason, and a good relaxing massage for myself for after lunch, so we change and walk to the TGI Diving Centre where we hire a pedal boat.
+This gave us a great chance to see the property from another angle as we pedaled around.